RaspiKidd/Learn/docs/MakeCode-Projects/Sensing-the-Environment/HowToPlay.md

 Press the B button to get a reading from the compass.

 :::info[NOTE]
 If you are using the compass for the first time, you will get a message to move the micro:bit around to light every LED up on the LED matrix.
-This is to callibrate the micro:bit to get an accutate as possible compass reading.
+This is to calibrate the micro:bit to get an accurate as possible compass reading.
 :::

 Now go around different room/outdoors to see the difference in temperature and light level.